-- There were no non-monetary benefits provided. ه ت - medical premiums for 12 months from the date of termination.
-The amount in "Other" represents the payments for accrued Includes the 2016 accounting expenses representing Mr Hoots' termination payments and the value of the waiver of and unused vacation for 2016. - and is recognised over the vesting period.
+- (1) There were no non-monetary benefits provided. - (2) Includes the 2016 accounting expenses representing Mr Hoots' termination payments and the value of the waiver of medical premiums for 12 months from the date of termination.
+The amount in "Other" represents the payments for accrued and unused vacation for 2016. - (3) In accordance with the requirements of the Australian Accounting Standards Board, remuneration includes a portion of the historical fair value of equity compensation recognised over the respective vesting period (i.e. Rights awarded under the LTIP and options awarded under the Option Plan(s)).
+The fair value of equity instruments is determined as at the grant date and is recognised over the vesting period.
 The amount included as remuneration is not related to or indicative of the benefit (if any) that senior executives may ultimately realise should the equity instruments vest.
-The fair value of options at the date LTIP and options awarded under the Option Plan(s)).
-The fair value of equity instruments is determined as at the grant date In accordance with the requirements of the Australian Accounting Standards Board, remuneration includes a portion of the historical fair value of equity compensation recognised over the respective vesting period (i.e. Rights awarded under the of their grant has been determined in accordance with AASB 2 applying Black-Scholes and Brownian Motion valuation methods.
-The assumptions underpinning these valuations are set out in Note 10 to the financial statements.
-(2) - The 2016 amount represents cash STI payments earned by the executive during the year ended 31 December 2016, which are expected to be paid in March 2017 and were approved by the Board on 23 February 2017.
-The 2015 amount represents cash STI payments earned by the executive during the year ended 31 December 2015, which were paid on 4 March 2016.
-4 - includes automotive allowances, reimbursements of financial and tax preparation assistance, relocation expenses, and dividends received on Share Rights, if any.
-(2) - Includes 401(k) plan matching contributions made by the employing entity in the United States. - Mr Ryan was hired on 6 September 2016, as such, his actual remuneration received reflects a partial year of earnings from his date of hire.
-96 - Mr Despres was hired on 1 September 2016, as such, his actual remuneration received reflects a partial year of earnings from his date of hire.
-8 - Mr Inwin was hired on 18 January 2016, as such, his actual remuneration received reflects a partial year of earnings from his date of hire.
-6 - remuneration received during the entire year.
+The fair value of options at the date of their grant has been determined in accordance with AASB 2 applying Black-Scholes and Brownian Motion valuation methods.
+The assumptions underpinning these valuations are set out in Note 10 to the financial statements. - (4) The 2016 amount represents cash STI payments earned by the executive during the year ended 31 December 2016, which are expected to be paid in March 2017 and were approved by the Board on 23 February 2017.
+The 2015 amount represents cash STI payments earned by the executive during the year ended 31 December 2015, which were paid on 4 March 2016. - (5) Includes automotive allowances, reimbursements of financial and tax preparation assistance, relocation expenses, and dividends received on Share Rights, if any. - (6) Includes 401(k) plan matching contributions made by the employing entity in the United States. - (7) Mr Ryan was hired on 6 September 2016, as such, his actual remuneration received reflects a partial year of earnings from his date of hire. - (8) Mr Despres was hired on 1 September 2016, as such, his actual remuneration received reflects a partial year of earnings from his date of hire. - (9) Mr Irwin was hired on 18 January 2016, as such, his actual remuneration received reflects a partial year of earnings from his date of hire. - (10) Mr Kirkey was considered a KMP until 31 August 2016, however, his remuneration reported above for 2016 includes remuneration received during the entire year.
 In 2015, Mr Kirkey was not considered a KMP until his promotion on 1 September 2015, his 2015 remuneration reported above only includes remuneration received commencing on the date of his promotion.
-Mr Kirkey's 2015 bonus was based on his prior non-KMP role and therefore, not included in 2015 Mr Kirkey was considered a KMP until 31 August 2016, however, his remuneration reported above for 2016 includes remuneration.
-(10) - Mr Olsen's cash salary reflects a voluntary reduction of 10% in his base pay effective 11 July 2016 and expected to end no later than 1 July 2017.
-Any earned bonus will be calculated on his unreduced base salary of \$600 thousand per annum.
-(11) - (12) Amounts reflect a portion of the expense associated with the special strategic retention awards granted in 2014 (vesting and paid in 2016) and granted in 2016 which will vest and be paid in 2019.
+Mr Kirkey's 2015 bonus was based on his prior non-KMP role and therefore, not included in 2015 remuneration. - (11) Mr Olsen's cash salary reflects a voluntary reduction of 10% in his base pay effective 11 July 2016 and expected to end no later than 1 July 2017.
+Any earned bonus will be calculated on his unreduced base salary of \$600 thousand per annum. - (12) Amounts reflect a portion of the expense associated with the special strategic retention awards granted in 2014 (vesting and paid in 2016) and granted in 2016 which will vest and be paid in 2019.